(Not recommended) Create draggable ellipse

 |(Not recommended) Block MATLAB command line until ROI creation is finished|

-Create an ellipse, using callbacks to display the updated position in the title of
+Use callbacks to display the updated position in the title of the figure.

 Interactively place an ellipse by clicking and dragging.
 Use

-MATLAB® command line.
-Double-click on the ellipse to resume execution of the
+block the MATLAB® command line.
+Double-click on the ellipse to resume execution

 If you use